zakariamoknine/len/README.md

 First, make sure Rust is installed, checkout [this page](https://rust-lang.org/tools/install/) for intruction on how to install Rust.

-You'll need to also install the Rust's riscv64imac toolchain, which will be installed by default after running
+You'll need to also install the Rust's riscv64imac toolchain, which will be installed by default after running the following command, this will also build the kernel.

 ```bash
 $ cargo build --release --target riscv64imac-unknown-none-elf